RBF-Automation/Android-Client/README.md

 Setup is pretty easy

 ###1.
 Import project into android studio
-This should be pretty strait forward.
+This should be pretty straightforward.

 ###2.
 Set up SSL